Cosmological phase transitions: from perturbative particle physics to gravitational waves: Transition rates

 This remarkable result may be generalized to other boundary conditions and ratios of determinants.
 Using this result and expanding in partial waves in terms of hyperspherical harmonics, \refcite{Dunne:2005rt,Dunne:2006ct} showed that the required determinants may be written

 where $g_\ell$ is a degeneracy factor that depends on the number of dimensions,

 Unfortunately, this sum is divergent. \Refcite{Dunne:2005rt,Dunne:2006ct,Hur:2008yg} propose computing $\ell \lesssim 10$ numerically and regularizing the sum of terms $\ell \gtrsim 10$.
-Through approximations, the $\ell \gtrsim 10$ terms may be written analytically as integrals involving simple one-dimensional integrals that depend on the form of the potential.
+Through approximations, the $\ell \gtrsim 10$ terms may be written analytically as integrals involving simple one-dimensional integrals that depend on the form of the potential. \Refcite{Ekstedt:2023sqc} introduces a computer program, \code{BubbleDet}, that implements a similar procedure that automatically computes and regularizes these sums.

-In many cases, it may be sufficient to approximate the functional determinants on dimensional grounds~\cite{Linde:1981zj}.
-At zero temperature, the relevant dimensional quantity is the radius of a critical bubble, $R_0$, leading to
+In the absence of a proper calculation, it may be possible to approximate the functional determinants on dimensional grounds~\cite{Linde:1981zj}, though we do not know a simple way of checking the validity of such an approximation.
+At zero temperature, the relevant dimensional quantity is often taken to be the radius of a critical bubble, $R_0$, leading to

 and at finite temperature,